How to Use Excel VBA to Hide Columns Based on Cell Value (15 Examples)

 Hide Columns Based on Cell’s Positive Value with VBA

-• You will see the column which contains the negative value, disappears from our dataset.
+• You will see the column that contains the negative value disappears from our dataset.

 Hide Columns Based on Cell’s Positive Value with VBA

-9. Applying Macro to Hide Columns Where Cells Contain Odd Numbers
+Method 9 – Applying a Macro to Hide Columns Where Cells Contain Odd Numbers

 Hide Columns Where Cells Contain Odd Numbers with VBA

-• First, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab.
-You can also press ‘Alt+F11’ to open the Visual Basic Editor.
+• Go to the Developer tab and click on Visual Basic.
+If you don’t have that, you must enable the Developer tab.
+OR press ‘Alt+F11’ to open the Visual Basic Editor.

 Excel VBA to hide columns based on cell value